vidia/pebble-Shell/README.md

-Pebble-Shell
+Pebble Terminal
 ============

 A *nix-y watchface for the Pebble

 A terminal looking watchface for the Pebble Smartwatch that appears to use the Linux `date` command to display the time.

-##Current progress
+It features animated typing of the commands every minute as well as a ticking cursor to denote seconds.

+This app can be found in the Pebble Appstore under the name "Pebble Terminal" by author "Vidia".

+##Screenshot

 ![Image](https://raw.githubusercontent.com/vidia/Pebble-Shell/master/image.png)